-The students used secret words and signs to protect their ranks from betrayal.
-These gestures or "rituals" became the basis of their organization.
-It embodied their ideals and allowed for both the safety of their members and the unity of the society.
-The society slowly grew, taking in those students who desired the safety and potential it could offer.
-With a strong foundation from the loyalty and quality of its members, the ancient order grew into a strong organization.
-Over time, its strength and unity transformed the order from a protective society into something much greater, a true brotherhood.
-The society grew and spread its glory to the great universities of Europe, and continued its influence throughout much of the Renaissance.
+In order to protect their ranks from betrayal and to communicate covertly, the students used secret words and signs.
+These forms and rituals became the basis for our organization.
+It embodies our ideals and allowed for both the safety of our original members and the strong unity of the society.
+The society slowly grew to large numbers, taking in those students who desired the protection it could offer.
+With a strong foundation in the loyalty and quality of its members, the order grew into a strong organization and spread to other continental universities throughout much of the Renaissance.

-On December 10, 1869, five students at the University of Virginia met at 46 East Lawn and founded the Kappa Sigma Fraternity in America.
-William Grigsby McCormick, George Miles Arnold, Edmund Law Rogers, Frank Courtney Nicodemus, and John Covert Boyd later became known as the Five Friends and Brothers.
-They took the traditions of the ancient order in Bologna and created a fraternity that aimed to continue in its noble cause: unending brotherhood.
+On December 10, 1869, five students at the University of Virginia met in 46 East Lawn and founded the Kappa Sigma Fraternity in America.
+William Grigsby McCormick, George Miles Arnold, John Covert Boyd, Edmund Law Rogers Jr. and Frank Courtney Nicodemus later become known as the Five Friends and Brothers.
+They took what they claimed as the traditions of the ancient order in Bologna and created a fraternity that aimed to continue in its noble cause, that of unending brotherhood.

 Bowen worked quickly the following year to find prospective members.
 He, along with his first initiate, Goodwin Williams, began searching for new members who could fulfill the expectations of the founding brothers.
-Brother Semmes returned to the University that spring discovering that Bowen had added five new brothers to the order.
+Brother Semmes returned to the University that spring, and he discovered that Bowen had added five new brothers to the order.

 On an autumn night in 1872, Jackson was initiated into the order.
-From the moment of his initiation, he began his work as the great leader of Kappa Sigma.
-He worked in every aspect of the chapter operations, and later became Grand Master of the Zeta chapter at the University of Virginia.
+From the moment of his initiation, he began his work as a great leader in the order of Kappa Sigma.
+He helped in every aspect of the chapter operations, and later became Grand Master of the Zeta chapter at the University of Virginia.

 Jackson’s contributions to the fraternity stretch far beyond chapter leadership.
 He was given the nickname, “the Golden-Hearted Virginian.”
-During his membership, he expanded and revised the ritual of Kappa Sigma and created the Supreme Executive Committee (SEC), which now serves as the governing body of the Kappa Sigma Fraternity on a national level.
-Jackson also introduced the idea of a frequent, national convention of all Kappa Sigmas, a practice that is still continued by the bi-annual Grand Conclave.
-This event is still known as Kappa Sigma's "Finest Hour."
+During his membership, he expanded and revised the ritual of Kappa Sigma.
+He created the Supreme Executive Committee (SEC), which now serves as the governing body of the Kappa Sigma Fraternity on a national level.
+Jackson also introduced the idea of a frequent, national convention of all Kappa Sigma’s, a practice now continued by the biennial Grand Conclave, and characterized the event as “the finest hour” of Kappa Sigma.